Jennifer Aniston Has A Secret Admirer! ‘Riverdale’ Star In Love With Her

 When asked if he has seen some of the cast including Jennifer since Friends ended, the 24-year-old actor admitted that he hasn’t.
 He also explained that he doesn’t look the same so it would be a hard sell.
 In case he sees any of them, all he would do is say “hello,” but would he still do the same once he sees his crush?

 When Cole Sprouse was younger, he was interviewed and asked about his Friends co-stars.
 He said that he had fun working with David Schwimmer because he is a prankster like him.
-However, his favourite person to work with was Jennifer Aniston because he thinks she is hot.
+However, his favorite person to work with was Jennifer Aniston because he thinks she is hot.
 Watch the interview below:

 The former child star shared the role of Geller’s son with his twin brother Dylan.
 After their stint on the hit TV series, they moved on to Disney Channel’s The Suite Life of Zack and Cody.
-Finally, Cole was able to break away from working with his twin when he snagged the role of Jughead Jones on the Archie comics-inspired drama Riverdale.
+Finally, Cole was able to break away from working with his twin when he snagged the role of Jughead Jones on the Archie-comics-inspired drama Riverdale.

 “Now people are calling me Jughead — it’s a strange feeling when you start getting called something new,” he said.

 Apart from Cole Sprouse’s confession that he was in love with Jennifer Aniston, another hunky actor made a revelation last year by admitting he had a huge crush on the blonde beauty.
-Jake Gyllenhaal had worked with some of the most beautiful actresses in Hollywood including Rachel McAdams, Anne Hathaway, Reese Witherspoon and Natalie Portman.
+Jake Gyllenhaal had worked with some of the most beautiful actresses in Hollywood including Rachel McAdams, Anne Hathaway, Reese Witherspoon, and Natalie Portman.
 But it was his The Good Girl co-star that made him speechless.

 “She’s a rough one.
 Not likable.
 So hard to compliment,” the 36-year-old joked to PEOPLE.